kyrie-edelweiss/edelweiss-archive/_pages/red-king-silence.md

 The world beneath her felt reconstructed
 from faulty recollection—
-like a ghost trying to imitate a body
+like something was trying to imitate it.
-it no longer had bones for.

 The housing lots still bore address codes.
 The correction centers still had slats for cameras,